Vaei/PushPawn/README.md

 *This how to was written from the viewpoint of a brand new 5.2 "Third Person" template.
 Many of these steps may be unnecessary for your project, this is for the purpose of documenting the entire process without leaving anything out.*

 ### Create New Project
-1. Launch Unreal 5.2 and create C++ Third Person template
+1. Launch Unreal 5.2 and create C++ Third Person template named `PushPawnProject`
 1. Close the editor and IDE

 ### Install Plugin